Rakib047/FoodBear/README.md

 The website is built on the MERN stack, comprising MongoDB, Express.js, React.js, and Node.js.
 It includes features like location wise restaurant search, menu browsing, cart management,home kitchen,restaurant analytics,order tracking and many more to provide a seamless user experience.
 ## Demo Video

-## Features
+## 📋 Features

-### Home page and Authentications
+### 🔐 Home Page & Authentication

-Allows users,restaurants and delivery persons to create accounts, log in, and manage their profiles.
+- **Account Creation and Login**: Users, Restaurants, and Delivery Personnel can create accounts, log in, and manage their profiles.

-### User Homepage
+### 🏠 User Homepage

-Enables users to search for restaurants based on various criteria such as location, and ratings.
+- **Restaurant Search**: Search for restaurants based on criteria such as location, ratings, and categories.

-### Integration of Google Map Api
+### 🌍 Google Maps Integration

-Enables users to use Google map for searching restaurant.
+- **Restaurant Location**: Users can locate nearby restaurants using Google Maps.

-### Menu Browsing
+### 📖 Menu Browsing

-Displays restaurant menus with options for filtering and sorting.
+- **Filter & Sort Menus**: Users can browse restaurant menus with filtering and sorting options for easy discovery.

-### Cart Management
+### 🛒 Cart Management

-Allows users to add items to their cart, adjust quantities, and proceed to checkout.

-### Use Vouchers

- Allows users to add items to their cart, adjust quantities, and proceed to checkout.
+- **Manage Cart Items**: Add items to the cart, adjust quantities, and proceed to checkout smoothly.

+### 🎟️ Voucher System
+- **Apply Discounts**: Users can use vouchers to receive discounts during checkout.

-### Order Tracking and Map integration
+### 📦 Order Tracking & Map Integration

- Provides real-time updates on the status of orders, from preparation to delivery.

-### HomeKitchen

-Provides real-time updates on the status of orders, from preparation to delivery.
+- **Real-Time Order Tracking**: Track order progress, from preparation to delivery, with real-time updates on a map.

+### 🍳 Home Kitchen Feature
+- **Home-Cooked Meals**: Users can order unique, home-cooked meals directly from home chefs.

-### Order Reviews and Ratings
+### ⭐ Order Reviews & Ratings

-Provides real-time updates on the status of orders, from preparation to delivery.
+- **Leave Feedback**: Users can provide ratings and reviews on their orders and restaurant experiences.

-### Restaurant Side Dashboard
+### 📊 Restaurant Dashboard

-Provides real-time updates on the status of orders, from preparation to delivery.

-### Restaurant Side Menu

-Provides real-time updates on the status of orders, from preparation to delivery.

-### Restaurant Analytics

-Provides real-time updates on the status of orders, from preparation to delivery.
+- **Order Management**: Manage incoming orders and update their status in real time.
+- **Menu Management**: Add, edit, or remove menu items easily.
+- **Analytics**: Access performance analytics for business insights.

-### Deliveryperson Dashboard
+### 🚚 Delivery Person Dashboard

-Provides real-time updates on the status of orders, from preparation to delivery.
+- **Manage Deliveries**: Delivery personnel can view assigned orders, track delivery routes, and update order statuses.

 ## Installation (Backend)